Website design tips for small business

 2. Cut down on the clutter

-When a web user looks at your site, you want him or her to be able to discern information within milliseconds.
+When a consumer looks at your site, a company wants them to be able to discern information within milliseconds.
 This can't be done when your site is filled with clutter.
-For this reason, you need to cut it down as much as possible.

 What is clutter, you ask?
 Everything from block paragraphs to misaligned background boxes to densely packed images and more.
 Anything that makes it difficult for the human mind to process information could rightfully be called clutter.